EvanQuan/Dominion/GameModes/Solitaire.md

 The opponent does not have a hand, or any cards starting in their deck and cannot draws cards.

-If a card in the opponent's deck is trashed, it is placed onto their deck.

 The opponent goes first.

 Every turn, the opponent [Exiles][^Exile] the cheapest possible basic Victory card (Estate, then Duchy, then Province).

-Whenever a basic Victory supply pile empties, the player immediately gains a Curse.
+When the Estate or Duchy pile empties, the player immediately gains a Curse.

-If the opponent gains a card, it is placed onto their deck.
-Any cards discarded are placed on the bottom of their deck.

 **If on Hard difficulty, the player gains 2 Curses instead.**